About Loch Gruinart

 Information for dog owners

 Loch Gruinart is a working farm as well as a nature reserve.
-Dogs are allowed on the woodland trail provided they are kept under proper control.
+Dogs are allowed on the Woodland and Moorland trails provided they are kept under proper control.
 They are not permitted in the hide.